What Is On-Demand Virtual Care and How to Access It

 Recovery from surgery

 Although people are born with Gilbert's syndrome, it may not be diagnosed until their 20s or 30s.
-A blood test revealing elevated bilirubin levels may be the first clue that you have the condition.
-To confirm the diagnosis, your doctor may perform additional tests, such as:
+A blood test revealing elevated bilirubin levels with normal liver enzymes (AST and ALT) may be the first clue that you have the condition.
+Further evaluation is usually not needed, but, if symptoms persist, your doctor may perform additional tests, such as:

 Liver ultrasound or liver function tests to rule out other problems